 This ongoing photography project combines my enthusiasm for studying ethnic and religious ties, urban history, architecture, and decorative arts.
 Along the way, I have learned to make my photographs more interesting to people and use the medium to enhance my research and writing on this topic.

-I learned about the importance of finding meaningful photography projects when I was a high school student taking darkroom photography courses at Edward R. Murrow High School in Brooklyn, New York.
+I learned how to create meaningful photography projects when I was a high school student taking darkroom photography courses at Edward R. Murrow High School in Brooklyn, New York.
 For one class, I created a photo essay about people and buildings in Manhattan’s Greenwich Village.
 It was fun but not nearly as easy as I’d anticipated, what with cropping and adjusting pictures made from slightly overexposed black-and-white film.

 On a non-professional level, people take photographs to serve momentary interests, to document daily aspects of their lives, to capture images of their family and friends and themselves.
 But many also want to hone in on particular subjects, and some even hope to present a narrative created by their photographs.
+How can they create meaningful photography projects?
 Here are some suggestions to help shepherd your own process of taking and organizing photographs.

 1. Brainstorm and Explore Topics You Enjoy